BenSturgeon/website/content/learning_how_to_learn.md

 When reviewing a problem, write down how you solved it.
 See where the fuzzy areas are in your recall.
 Those are your weak spots.

 Try to turn your learning into specific projects.
-Eg learning everything about this subject in 1 month.
+For example: learning everything about this subject in 1 month.
 Make it time bound.

 When you don't study with intensity you end up taking longer to learn a subject.
 Your learning sessions should be like short, intense sprints.